Georges Sorel: Marxism and pragmatism

 In the decade following the 1896 publication of his "Study on Vico", Sorel was more absorbed by political and strategic considerations than by epistemological questions.
 Much of the anti-deterministic force of his epistemology found a fruitful channel of expression in Sorel's efforts to revise Marxism in a more agency-oriented fashion.
 Nonetheless, as early as the "Study on Vico", he had become aware of the relativistic implications of his epistemology:Thus ideal history has perished, overcome by the development of historical research.
 It is now nothing but a memory...
 In natural science as well there is a similar sort of problem that contemporary philosophy has shown itself equally powerless to resolve.
 Critique of the idea of divinity has shaken the foundations of all knowledge that drew its certitude from the ancient idea of “God in nature.”
 Science no longer seems, today, safe from contingency, the fixed point has disappeared.
 It is enough to read the titles of contemporary theses on understanding and contingency to understand how it preoccupies reflective minds.
 Neither does it seem easy to respond to those who want to know where law [droit] finds its place in materialist conceptions of history.
 The difficulty is the same as above: law that is immutable and rests in the divine Idea has disappeared as has science possessed totally by God.
 Nothing is served by denying the difficulties that result from these new principles, but this is not a reason to revive famously incorrect doctrines.By the end of the first decade of the century, Sorel encounters American pragmatism, which he initially looked to with suspicion.
-In the first edition of his Illusions of Progress, he calls pragmatism the "last term of bourgeois philosophy", adding that its popularity was due to its "flexibility, its garrulousness, and the cynicism of its success".
+In the first edition of his The Illusions of Progress, he calls pragmatism the "last term of bourgeois philosophy", adding that its popularity was due to its "flexibility, its garrulousness, and the cynicism of its success".
 Soon enough, however, a more in-depth acquaintance with the work of William James changed Sorel's opinion.
 He started calling himself a pragmatist and tried to remedy some of the relativistic consequences of James' theory of truth.
 His last major work in the philosophy of science was called the "Utility of Pragmatism".
 In it, Sorel sketched a theory of knowledge as always and irredemably situated, going close to denying the possibility of knowledge of the natural milieu.
 "For some time now, a number of distinguished men of learning have observed that their studies examined not so much a world which is given to man, but that which man creates in the world.
 Many of those who have reflected on this situation have concluded that since it is not possible to apprehend natural nature, one must be happy with insights capable of charming the imagination, with conventions useful to give a clear exposition of facts, or with empirical rules convenient for improving the practice of the usual arts.
 We would thus be condemned to abandon the idea of certainty which dominated ancient science.
 But the pragmatist declares that artificial nature interests our life at least as much as natural nature.
 He admires its fecondity, which appears to him as infinitely growing.
 He asks himself how man can have such nonsensical ambitions to believe that artificial nature would not suffice to fully occupy his genius."